 In recent decades the pressure upon airports to reduce the noise of aircraft coming into and departing from has been steadily increasing.
 As more and more subdivisions get built in the surrounding area, the more an airport has to control its noise pollution – Stupid I know!
 The airport was there first and the home buyers are mad at the noise!!

-One of the ways the airport can help to minimize the noise is to get the airplanes turning away from the populated areas soon after liftoff.
+One of the ways the airport can help to minimize the noise is to get the airplanes to turn away from the populated areas soon after liftoff.
 This can be done using a SID or ATC can issue a heading to fly after takeoff for which the pilots follow.

 Even just a slight heading change to prevent the airplane from flying directly over the houses can dramatically reduce the amount of noise heard at ground level.